boufnichel/boufnichel.github.io/_posts/2017-2-15-publish-localhost-to-internet.md

 I have heard all these speeches during my last 5 years with Hybris and since i'm  not a google CTO who have 25% of his time to do r&d stuff...
-Recently i've discover that we was living on a IT hell all this time and there are a huge number of open source solution that allow localhost publishing on the internet, here is 3 examples for example :
+Recently i've discover that we was living on a IT hell all this time and there are a huge number of open source solution that allow localhost publishing on the internet, here is 3 examples for that :

 1. [ngrok](https://ngrok.com/)
 2. [forward hq](https://forwardhq.com/)